Film Studies BA (International Honours) 2025 entry

 Undergraduates at the University of St Andrews must achieve at least 7.0 on the St Andrews 20-point grade scale to pass a module.
 To gain access to Honours-level modules, students must achieve the relevant requisites as specified in the policy on entry to Honours and in the relevant programme requirements.
 To find out the classification equivalent of points, please see the common reporting scale.

-You can find contact information for all film studies staff on the Department of Film Studies website.
+You can find contact information for the relevant staff on the Department of Film Studies website.

 The University’s Student Services team can help students with additional needs resulting from disabilities, long-term medical conditions or learning disabilities.
 More information can be found on the students with disabilities web page.